 Welcome back after the Easter holidays, we hope you had a fantastic time.
-This half term we will be starting a new topic about dinosaurs!
-We are going to have a ‘stomping’ good time.
-We will become palaeontologists and have our very own dinosaur dig.
-I wonder if we find any fossils or bones!
+This half term we will be starting a new topic about Spring!
+We will be exploring plants, flowers and mini-beasts such as caterpillars and butterflies.

 A Wonderful World

-Understanding The World is one of the seven area of the Early Years Foundation Stage.
-During our dinosaur topic we will provide your child with lots of hands on and exciting opportunities to develop their understanding of this subject.
-It covers three areas; People and Communities, The World and Technology.
+Understanding The World is one of the seven areas of the Early Years Foundation Stage.
+During our Spring topic we will provide your child with lots of hands on and exciting opportunities.
+Understanding the World covers three areas; People and Communities, The World and Technology.

 People and Communities